hardmanko/ofxCX/docs/gettingStarted.md

 + [openFrameworks](http://www.openframeworks.cc), which CX relies on.
 + A copy of CX, which you can get from the github repository (https://github.com/hardmanko/ofxCX).

-The sections below go into a more detail about these things.
+The sections below go into a more detail about each of these things.

 System Requirements
 -------------------